llesoil/input_sensitivity/README.md

 https://console.cloud.google.com/storage/browser/ugc-dataset/original_videos;tab=objects?prefix=

-Alternatively, you can check 'Explore' in the Youtube UGC Dataset homepage:
+Alternatively, to see the content of each video, you can check 'Explore' in the Youtube UGC Dataset homepage:

 https://media.withyoutube.com/